osate/website/source/download-and-install.md

 ### Detailed Installation for Windows

-The OSATE distribution for Windows is packaged as a zip file, e.g., **osate2-2.2.1-vfinal-win32.win32.x86.zip** for the 32-bit version and **osate2-2.2.1-vfinal-win32.win32.x86\_64.zip** for the 64-bit version.
-Which of these is needed depends on the installed Java version: 32-bit Java must use 32-bit OSATE and 64-bit Java must use 64-bit OSATE.
+On Windows 64-bit Java must be installed to use 64-bit OSATE.
 To test which one is installed, run `java -version` in cmd.exe.
 The following output indicates 32-bit Java.